This article was originally published on Oct. 15, 2018, and updated on April 8, 2021.

 Shut off comments for old blog posts

 I usually close all my blog posts to comments after two weeks, but you could stretch the time the comments are open if you want more discussion.
-But if a spammer knows that a certain URL will work, they’ll come back and drop several comments.
+But if a spammer knows that a certain URL will work, they’ll use automated software to come back and drop several comments.
 If that happens, close that post’s comments immediately.

 Add CAPTCHA verification